-University Police works closely with the Albany City Police, the towns of Colonie and Guilderland Police Departments, Albany County Sheriff's Department, and the New York State Police to assist with incidents that occur off campus, but may involve campus staff, students or clubs.
-This relationship also involves the sharing of information regarding crime statistics and crime activity on land adjacent to college property Students involved in off-campus incidents involving criminal activities may be referred to the campus judicial office.
+While 90 miles apart, University Police at the Utica campus continues to work closely with the Albany City Police, the towns of Colonie and Guilderland Police Departments, the Albany County Sheriff's Department, and the New York State Police to assist with incidents that occur off campus, but may involve campus staff, students or clubs.
+This relationship also involves the sharing of information regarding crime statistics and crime activity on land adjacent to college property.
+Students involved in off-campus incidents involving criminal activities may be referred to the campus judicial office.
 The New York State Campus Security Act requires all public, private, and community colleges and universities in New York to have a formal plan that provides for the investigation of missing students and violent felony offenses on campus.
-This includes written agreements between university and college authorities and the municipal law enforcement agencies having concurrent jurisdiction.
-The University Police Department at SUNY Poly has a local Mutual Order of Understanding (MOU) with the Albany City Police Department, the towns of Colonie and Guilderland Police Departments, the Albany County Sheriff's Department, and the New York State Police in the event that a violent felony or a missing student is reported to campus authorities.
-Should such a report be received, SUNY Poly's University Police would request assistance from these agencies and would conduct a complete investigation
+This can include written agreements between university and college authorities and the municipal law enforcement agencies having concurrent jurisdiction.
+SUNY Poly does not have a local Mutual Order of Understanding (MOU) with the Albany City Police Department, the Albany County Sheriff's Department, and the New York State Police in the event that a violent felony or a missing student is reported to campus authorities.
+Should such a report be received, SUNY Poly's University Police at Utica would request assistance from these agencies and would conduct a complete investigation with these external law enforcement agencies.